Frederick Ferdinand Schafer Painting Catalog

 - Donald Brewer, Fresno photographer and exhibition curator, comments that Schafer's "paintings are perhaps the most modern of his contemporaries, and similar to the work of Harvey Otis Young.
 Their brushwork is loose and sensitive, yet sure of touch, while his colors are sensuous and reminiscent of Courbet."note 7

 - Professor William Gerdts, of the City University of New York, describes Schafer's work as being in a broader style and with more vivid colors than that of von Perbandt.note 8, note 9

 note 1: (Salt Lake City) Daily Tribune, December 29, 1891.

 note 2: "Handsome Paintings at the Fair", San Francisco Evening Bulletin, September 3, 1884.

-note 3: "The Art Gallery at the Mechanics' Fair", The Illustrated Wasp September 4, 1880.
+note 3: "The Art Gallery at the Mechanics' Fair", (San Francisco) The Illustrated Wasp September 4, 1880.

 note 4: Letter of November 17, 1970, from William K. Dick to the The Oakland Museum of California.
 In the Frederick Ferdinand Schafer file of the Archives of California Art.